Illustration showing a skinny guy who gained too much fat while bulking.

 How Much Fat Will You Gain While Bulking?

 But bulking is a dastardly process.
 You can just as easily mess it up by gaining too much weight, causing needless fat gain.
-You can cut the fat away, of course.
-It still works out in the end.
-But it can be a frustrating setback.
+You can burn that fat off, but it can still be a frustrating setback.

 To make things even trickier, many factors affect the ratio of muscle and fat you gain, including your workout program, your bulking diet, your genetics, and even your sleep habits.
 It’s possible to bulk at a reasonable pace and still gain extra fat.

 If you notice fat gain, does that mean you’re doing something wrong?
-If not, how much fat should you expect to gain while bulking?
+How much fat should you expect to gain while bulking?

 Focus on Gaining Muscle